 With that said, there’s no such thing as a free lunch!
 Most of my clients leave with homework assignments.
 While we share this space, your energy field tells me a story about where your mind, body, and spirit could benefit from more attention.
 I share this feedback with clients to empower them to address situations in their lives that are draining their energy.
 This is so important because, again, thoughts and emotions are just energy.
 The more invested you are in a thought, the more likely it is to manifest physically.
 This is a wonderful thing when you have healthy thoughts!
 But holding onto negativity eventually leads to physical illness.

 Reiki is a tool in your holistic first aid kit that you can use to understand yourself more intimately.
 It offers opportunities, insights and a chance for your body to shift from flight-flight-freeze into rest-response mode, where it does its very best work.

 If you’ve never experienced a reiki session, my suggestion is not to limit yourself to scientific measures of it’s benefits, because that misses the mark.
 Instead, I invite you to suspend judgement, absorb these words, and just notice how they make you feel; your body is a natural truth detector, if you notice its signs.

 One of my favorite quotes is by Arthur C. Clark, science fiction writer and futurist: “any sufficiently advanced technology is indistinguishable from magic.”
 Reiki does feel a bit magical!
 And that should not be equated to ineffective or lacking value.

-My best attempt to define reiki is this: it is a realignment of body, mind, and spirit, providing a platform for your body to speak.
+My best attempt to descripbe the benefits of reiki is this: it is a realignment of body, mind, and spirit, providing a platform for your body to speak.
 My job as practitioner is to deliver the reiki energy, and objectively share the messages your body sends.
 Your job as recipient is to interpret and act on those messages as you see fit.